marschall-lab/strand-seq-graph-phasing/README.md

 `-d` Path to working directory

-`--configfiles` Path to yaml
+`--configfiles` Path to config .yaml

 `--config samples=` Path to sample sheet.
 Overrides the config file.

 `--profile` Path to Hilbert cluster profile

 `--use-singularity --singularity-args "-B ..."` Used when using Singularity for the R environments.
-Unfortunately, when the singularity container can have trouble locating paths outside of the working directory, and thus may fail to locate the scripts folder.
+Unfortunately, the singularity container can have trouble locating paths outside of the working directory, and thus may fail to locate the scripts folder.
 If that occurs, the path to the scripts folder needs to be explicitly bound in singularity: `-B /path/to/scripts/folder/:/path/to/scripts/folder/`.

-`--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory for.
+`--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory.
 3 restarts generally works to provide enough memory for the pipeline to finish.

-`--restart-times` While the resource allocation for each rule generally works on the first attempt, some rules occasionally need more memory for.
-2 restarts generally works to provide enough memory for the pipeline to finish.

 ## Warnings